ranton256/timmy/timmy_docs.md

 ## Technical Details

 The space invaders game we are basing this off of is a version of the same one we used for our coding class on Raspberry Pi and Python.
-This time we’re starting with their version two that ads scoring, lives, sound, and levels.
+This time we’re starting with their version two that adds scoring, lives, sound, and levels.

-It uses PyGame-Zero which is a game development library for Python, meant for Rapsberry Pi, but which also works on other computers.
+It uses PyGame-Zero which is a game development library for Python, meant for Raspberry Pi, but which also works on other computers.

 ## Installer